- What is Raksha Bandhan?

-In Hindu Mythology there is a plethora of evidence regarding the celebration of the Hindu festival of Raksha Bandhan.
+In Hindu mythology, there is a plethora of evidence regarding the celebration of Raksha Bandhan.

 It is known that Lord Ganesha had no daughter but two sons.
 The brothers Shubh and Labh were a little upset about this.
 Lord Narada then persuaded Lord Ganesha to listen to his son’s request for a sister.
 This is how Lord Ganesha through his divine powers created Santoshi Maa.
 The two sons were blessed with a sister on the auspicious occasion which is now celebrated as Raksha Bandhan.

-Raksha Bandhan is celebrated in India and other countries like Nepal every year.
-According to Hindu Mythology, Raksha Bandhan in India falls on the last day of the lunar calendar month of Shravan.
-In 2021, the Raksha Bandhan festival will be celebrated on 22nd August.
+According to Hindu Mythology, Raksha Bandhan in India falls on the last day of the Hindu month Shravan.
+In 2022, the Raksha Bandhan festival will be celebrated on 11th August, Thursday.

-Raksha Bandhan in 2021: What do we need to learn from the festival?
+- What do we need to learn from the festival of Raksha Bandhan?